mtv-tuanva/automation/src/Web/Core/Automation.Web.Core/README.md

 7.2 Mobile web testing
 - It's required to have an Appium server to run the Mobile web testing.
 So, please don't forget to set the `ServerUrl` to the Appium server such as http://127.0.0.1:4723.

+7.3 Browser APIs
+ * The IBrowser is wrapper almost APIs from IWebDriver
+ * Highlight APIs:
+ - IBrowser.TakeAndSaveScreenshot(fileName) : take screenshot and save to local disk then return the file path.
+ - IBrowser.StartScreenRecording() : start screen recording video.
+This api supports mobile web, and windows web only.
+ - IBrowser.StopScreenRecording() : stop screen recording video and return the file path.
+This api supports mobile web, and windows web only.

 # Contribute
 Will update later.